UlrichBecker/gcc-toolchain-builder/README.md

-# Linux lm32-toolchain for C and C++ (GCC 9.1.0)
+# Linux GCC cross- and/or native- tool-chain for C and C++ (GCC 9.1.0)
-Script to build a linux-toolchain for the latticeMicro32 (LM32 soft-core processor)
+Scripts to build a linux-toolchain for:
++ the latticeMicro32 (LM32 soft-core processor)
++ the Atmel Atmega Micro-controller series (AVR)
++ the native GCC compiler collection

-# Obtaining a ready to use LM32-GCC toolchain in only 3 respectively 4 steps:
+# Obtaining a ready to use cross or native tool chain in only 3 respectively 4 steps:

 1) Cloning this repository.<br/>
 ```git clone https://github.com/UlrichBecker/gcc-toolchain-builder.github```